adh/py-clos/README.rst

 PyCLOS
 ======

 PyCLOS implements CLOS-style generic functions for Python 3.
-Current implementation is pure python with optional dependency on C implemented lru-dict which gets used for dispatch caches in case of specialization on value.
+Implementation depends on CPython and uses C extension module for reasonable performance, but the core functionality is written in pure Python.
+User code can define both custom specializers and custom method combinations.

 Example usage::